brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 ### Promises

 Promises are instances of the Promise class and are used to handle asynchronous actions.
 The big thing to note about promises is that they will either *resolve* or *reject*.
 When a promise resolves, it makes the results of an asynchronous action available to all the code that needs it, and when a promise rejects, it denotes there there was an issue in the asynchronous computation.

+### Async functions

+An async function is a function that implicitly returns a promise.
+Inside its body it can pause execution by using the keyword *await* in front of an asynchronous action, and will resume once the expression prefixed with await resolves with a value.
+The asynchronous function will resolve when the return expression is reached.

+### Generators

+The ability for functions to be paused and then resumed is not exclusive to async functions.
+Defining a function with an asterisk in front of it (function*) defines a generator.
+Generators return iterators.
+When a generator is first called it pauses at the start, and everytime the next method is called on the iterator the function runs until it hits a yield statement, which at that point it causes the yield value to become part of the iterators state, which the iterator remembers for when the next method is called again.
+The return expression inside the generator concludes the iterator.

+## Network Flooding

+Network flooding is a type of communication for broadcasting a message to a whole network.
+When a node receives a request, it will forward along that request to its neighbors, and those neighbors will forward the request to their neighbors, until the whole netword has received the request.